-When it comes to writing a book that will get excited readers to hit that ‘Buy’ button on your book’s landing page, there is nothing more important than market research to position your book at top.
+When it comes to writing a book that will get excited readers to hit that ‘Buy’ button on your book’s landing page, there is nothing more important than market research.

 It’s quite true that some of the most important work for a new or aspiring author actually happens before even one word is ever written!